Road-Train/IT-Hub-Solarboat/README.md

 Parent Repository for all code related to the IT-Hub's Solarboat project.

 ## Who&why.
-This repository was established to manage all of the code developed for the IT-hub's Solarboat.
+This repository was established to manage all of the code developed for the IT-hub's Solarboat at the request of Ronald Eissens.
+Using github with submodules allows the parent repository to stay clean and code to remain seperated as much as it needs to be.
+It also allows for the pulling of individual submodules rather than pulling the entire codebase.
+At the same time, it allows for easy access to all of the resources from one central hub.

 ## How to use: